govuk-one-login/mobile-ios-networking/README.md

 `Device` used to extend `Bundle` to provide an abstraction layer to decouple required properties for use in `UserAgent` struct and in mocks.

-`SecurityEvaluator` for handling evaulating server trust and getting certificates
+`SecurityEvaluator` for evaluating server trust and getting certificates

 ### Types

 #### NetworkClient
-`NetworkClient` is a class with one public async throwing method called `makeRequest` which handles network requests and returns `Data`. `NetworkClient` is initialised with a `URLSessionConfiguration`.
+`NetworkClient` is a class with two public async throwing methods called `makeRequest` and `makeAuthorizedRequest` which handle network requests and return `Data`.
+`NetworkClient` is initialised with a `URLSessionConfiguration`.
 It has a `convenience init` that initialises `configuration` with the `.ephemeral` singleton on `URLSessionConfiguration` which avoids needing to provide one at initialisation.

 For iOS 14 and later, certificates are pinned using `NSAppTransportSecurity`.
 Earlier versions of iOS use `SSLPinningDelegate` which conforms to `URLSessionDelegate` protocol to handle certificate pinning.